jewettaij/moltemplate/README.md

 ## Installation using pip

-If you are familliar with pip, then run the following command from within the directory where this README file is located:
+If you are familiar with pip, then run the following command from within the directory where this README file is located:

     pip install .

 Make sure that your default pip install bin directory is in your PATH.
 (This is usually something like ~/.local/bin/ or ~/anaconda3/bin/.
 If you have installed anaconda, this will be done for you automatically.)
+Later, you can uninstall moltemplate using:

+    pip uninstall moltemplate

-Instructions for editing your PATH are explained below.
+Instructions for editing your PATH are included below.

 ## Manual Installation method:

-Alternatively, you can edit your PATH variable manually to include the place where the moltemplate.sh script is located.
+Alternatively, you can edit your PATH variable manually to include the subdirectory where the moltemplate.sh script is located.
-Suppose the directory with this README file is located at ~/moltemplate.
+Suppose the directory with this README file is named ``moltemplate'' and is located in your home directory:

 If you use the bash shell, typically you would edit your `~/.profile`, `~/.bash_profile` or `~/.bashrc` files